-Don't Do Put a single piece of information on each Spend more time making the flashcards flashcard than using them Sort your flashcards according to your Put lots of information onto each flashcard confidence with them (see above) Revise the flashcards in the same order Create 'decks' for each topic.
-This may be every time that you use them a different colour card for each subject/ Only read the flashcards - test your unit memory!
-Mix up topics so you aren't always testing Assume everything you've written is yourself on the same topic correct Practice the information you struggle and Throw away your quizzes or brain dumps need to improve on Avoid testing yourself on tough topics or Use PLCs, checklists or revision guides as ones you dislike.
-You want it to be difficult a way to monitor your retrieval practice Move beyond recalling simple facts to detail and analysis
+- Put a single piece of information on each flashcard. - Sort your flashcards according to your confidence with them (see above). - Create 'decks' for each topic.
+This may be a different colour card for each subject/unit. - Mix up topics so you aren't always testing yourself on the same topic. - Practice the information you struggle and need to improve on. - Use PLCs, checklists or revision guides as a way to monitor your retrieval practice. - Move beyond recalling simple facts to detail and analysis.